netgusto/imagejam.net/README.md

 👉 The only difference in every step: **the URLs to the website images** 👈

-Step 1 shows a website not using Cloudflare Images,
+Step 1 serves unoptimized images on their original URLs (not using Cloudflare Images),
-Step 2 and 3 change the images URLs to leverage Cloudflare Images,
+Step 2 and 3 serves Cloudflare Images on their Cloudflare Images URLs, and
-and Step 4 show how Cloudflare Images can be fully integrated without having to change any existing image URL.
+Step 4 serves Cloudflare Images on their original URLs, demonstrating that a full integration can be done without changing anything on the website.

 ### Step 1: no Cloudflare Images